 Mario Bellini first designed the ‘Duc’ sofa in 1976, a piece that reflected the free design spirit that was emerging at the time.
 That same year, Bellini drafted a modular furniture range called ‘The Book of Furniture’ for Cassina, an investigation into the language of living and its archetypes.
 Bellini had worked closely with the Italian design brand’s R&D department on experiments that resulted in the sofa’s first iteration, leveraging sophisticated technologies and materials to achieve its simple form.
 The new ‘Duc-Duc’ remains faithful to Bellini’s original design, with updated measurements and details redeveloped for added comfort.
 The project was led by Cassina LAB, a new research arm of the company, in collaboration with Poli.Design at Milan’s Politecnico.
 The result features a rigid panelled frame encased in polyurethane foam and wrapped in a 100 per cent recycled fibre made of PET recovered from the sea.

 Since 1870, Italian furniture company Acerbis has played a pioneering role in the development of the Italian furniture industry. has played a quietly pivotal role in Italian design, collaborating with a number of high-profile artists and designers.
 It was one of the first Italian companies to work with Japanese designers, adding metallic inserts and new materials to the wood of northern Italy’s Val Seriana.
 Acerbis was recently relaunched following acquisition by the MDF Italia group, and with a new creative direction by industrial designer Francesco Meda and Milan-based Spanish architect David Lopez Quincoces.
-The pair have been operating a quiet revolution of the company, bringing back to life iconig mid century designs by the likes of Nanda Vigo, Gianfranco Frattini and Giotto Stoppino whose Menhir tables (pictured above) were created together with company founder Lodovico Acerbis and feature a totemic composition of colorful marble modules.
+The pair have been operating a quiet revolution of the company, bringing back to life iconic midcentury designs by the likes of Nanda Vigo, Gianfranco Frattini and Giotto Stoppino whose ‘Menhir’ tables (pictured above) were created together with company founder Lodovico Acerbis and feature a totemic composition of colourful marble modules.

-Cassina and Ginori 1735 have joined forces to present The Taste of Shape, a dinner service by Le Corbusier.
+Cassina and Ginori 1735 have joined forces to present the ‘Prunier’, a dinner service by Le Corbusier.
 The ultimate modernist table setting, it was originally created for London’s Prunier restaurant in 1961, and inspired by a tapestry created by the architect ten years prior.
-As the legend goes, Le Corbusier himself used these plates, which in his view successfully merged quality and taste.
-The stylized motifs have been hand-applied on shiny enamelled white porcelain, faithfully recreating the architect’s original pieces.
+As the legend goes, Le Corbusier himself used these plates, which in his view successfully merged quality and taste – ‘the taste of shape’.
+The stylised motifs have been hand-applied on shiny enamelled white porcelain, faithfully recreating the architect’s original pieces.

-Achille Castiglioni last lighting design for Flos is back.
-Working closely with the Fondazione Achille Castiglioni, the Italian lighting brand has been recreating some of the Italian designer’s most iconic lights and this year, the Diabolo lamp makes a comeback for the first time after a decade.
-Originally designed by Casiglioni for Flos in 1998, the totemic double cone design will now be reissued in three sophisticated new shades; white, beaver brown and cherry red.
+Achille Castiglioni’s last lighting design for Flos is back.
+Working closely with the Fondazione Achille Castiglioni, the Italian lighting brand has been recreating some of the Italian designer’s most iconic lights and now the ‘Diabolo’ lamp makes a comeback for the first time after a decade.
+Originally designed by Castiglioni for Flos in 1998, the totemic double cone design will now be reissued in three sophisticated new shades; white, beaver brown and cherry red.
 The height-adjustable pendant lamp takes its name from a traditional Chinese toy, whose shapes it discreetly references through Castiglioni’s minimal design touch.